bharath12b5/mvn-linux/Building-RabbitMQ.md

 # Building RabbitMQ

+Below version of RabbitMQ is available in respective distributions:

+*    Ubuntu 16.04     has `3.5.7`

 RabbitMQ version 3.6.1 has been successfully built and tested for Linux on z Systems.
-The following instructions can be used for RHEL 6.6, RHEL 7.1, SLES11 and SLES 12.
+The following instructions can be used for RHEL 6.6, RHEL 7.1, SLES 11, SLES 12 and Ubuntu 16.04.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._